To lead the development of ALT's communication strategy and publications.

 Anne is a Fellow of the Higher Education Academy and Certified Member of the Association for Learning Technology (CMALT), having completed her portfolio in 2013.

-James has been involved at the intersection of education and technology for over 15 years.
+James has been involved at the intersection of education and technology for over 17 years.
 He enjoys the creative combination of pedagogical, theoretical and technical understanding.
-He has been involved in running distance-learning Masters for 8 years as well as working to enable staff and student digital literacy.
+He has been involved in running distance-learning Masters for 10 years as well as working to enable staff and student digital literacy.
 He has worked in the commercial world previously, currently works at the University of Sheffield within a department, and prior to that worked at the University of Leeds.
 He has led staff networks, running bespoke staff training, contributing to institutional policy and practice around lecture capture, eassessment, and new technologies, promoting Adobe Connect and Articulate solutions as well as contributing to digital literacy modules and building web platforms on WordPress.
 He has also worked at the University of Sheffield previously for 5 years, developing a range of initiatives around online learning, creating resources, staff development, websites and marketing.
 Throughout all of this time he has presented at many conferences, and is an active member of many digital and education communities.
+James is a fellow of the HEA and holds a M.Ed in Teaching and Learning Higher Education.

-Santanu Vasant is currently Educational Technologist in the Learning Enhancement and Development (LEaD) Centre at City University.
-Prior to this, he was Learning Technology Coordinator for Organisational and Staff Development at Imperial College and a Learning Technology Adviser in the Learning and Teaching Development Unit at Brunel University.
-Santanu has over ten years experience in Education, including as an ICT Teacher in North West London.
-He has also been a governor of the Northwood School, Hillingdon, North West London for the past 4 years.
+Santanu Vasant is currently managing a Learning Technology Team within the Centre for Excellence in Learning and Teaching at the University of East London.
+Prior to this, he was an Educational Technologist at the Department for Learning Enhancement and Development (LEaD) at City, University of London and before this Learning Technology Coordinator for Organisational and Staff Development at Imperial College and a Learning Technology Adviser in the Learning and Teaching Development Unit at Brunel University.
+Santanu has over 13 years’ experience in Education, including as an ICT Teacher in north-west London.
+He has also been a governor of the Northwood School, Hillingdon, north-west London for the past six years.
 He has a degree in Multimedia Technology and Design, a Post Graduate Certificate in Education (PGCE) in ICT Secondary Education from Brunel University and a Masters (MA) in ICT in Education from UCL’s Institute of Education.
 Santanu has worked on a number of projects around the use of social media in education at Brunel and Imperial with academics and professional services department and helped departments where he has worked with communications and publications.
+He also has a keen interest in Learning Spaces in Higher Education.
 An avid user of many communications channels in both his personal and professional life, Santanu's platform of choice is Twitter (@santanuvasant).
-Outside of work, Santanu enjoys photography, gardening and most importantly Doctor Who!
+Outside of work, Santanu enjoys photography, gardening and, most importantly, Doctor Who!

 Professor Lesley Diack is responsible for the development of Technology Enhanced Learning and Collaborative Practice at the School of Pharmacy and Life Sciences of the Robert Gordon University in Aberdeen, Scotland.
 For the last 12 years she has been actively working on and researching both.
 She was the principal investigator on the Scottish Government funded IPE project and author of the 2008 report.
 She has worked on a number of other funded IPE and education projects totalling over £1m including projects with Police Scotland, Cancer Link Aberdeen and the North (Clan), Janssen, and with collaborators in Japan and Qatar.
 She is one of only a few Principal Fellows of the Higher Education Academy in Scotland.
 She has presented widely on education and technology topics at a number of national and international conferences as well as publishing many articles on both including a chapter on ‘Interaction with other healthcare professionals and patients’ in Jason Hall ed.
 Pharmacy Practice (OUP 2013).
-Details of her publications can be found at https://www.researchgate.net/profile/Lesley_Diack
+Details of her publications can be found at https://www.researchgate.net/profile/Lesley_Diack.
+Lesley is also a CMALT holder and CMALT Lead Assessor.

 Katharine is the Digital Learning Fellow at Prospects College of Advanced Technology, leading a transformational project to develop and implement a digital learning strategy, for delivery of vocational education of the future.
 The focus is to maximise the use of digital technology, incorporating technology into the curriculum, enabling greater access to learners, enriching and enlivening their learning experience.
 Katharine works as a Management and Education Consultant.
 She is a writer for The Open University International Development Office and Lecturer in The Department of Engineering, Technology & Design and The Centre of Inclusion and Collaborative Partnerships.
 She is a Fellow of the Higher Education Academy and Director and Editor-in-Chief for a number of leading magazine publications in print and digital format, sold across the world.
 She is working as a Special Editor Assistant for Taylor and Francis.
 Highly qualified for doctoral research, Katharine has seven degrees: BA Hons History and Politics, MA Politics, MBA, MSc Human Resource Management, MA Online and Distance Education, MEd in Education with lifelong learning and an MSc in Research Methods in Educational Technology.
 Katharine has much experience in real world research in a range of contexts and is a regular speaker at education events.
 She was awarded The University of Glasgow College of Social Sciences PGR Scholarship and is currently completing a thesis on the role of 3D technologies in the development of virtual learning and training for apprentices in SMEs.
 Katharine is Chair of ELESIG, an international e-learning special interest group.
 She also runs a monthly Digital Learning Community of Practice, open to all.
 See the events page at http://procatdigital.co.uk